 It’s your anniversary again.
 You remembered!
 Congratulations, that means you’ve gotten past step one.
 But remembering that day that you and your spouse looked into each other’s eyes and thought “I hope they saved some passed hors d’oeuvres” is the easy part.
-The hard part is figuring out what to get for the love of your life for each year’s corresponding theme.
+The hard part is figuring out which anniversary gift to get for the love of your life for each year’s corresponding theme.

-Artifact Uprising offers dozens of gorgeous photo products but their calendar is definitely, like your mother would call you, the handsomest.
+Artifact Uprising offers dozens of gorgeous photo products but their calendar is definitely, like your mother would call you, the handsomest — and perfect for an anniversary gift.
 The reclaimed beetle pine clipboard is magnetized for easy mounting and holds a page for each month, starting when you order it so she doesn’t have to wait until next year to start using it.

 The Runwell features a polished gold case, midnight dial, sunflower leather band, and a date indicator box, so your wife can figure out what day it is while checking to see how late the kids are for whatever it is they were supposed to be ready for FIVE MINUTES AGO.
 And don’t call it a watch.
 For that kind of price, you get to bust out the SAT words.
 “Beautiful chronograph, honey!”

 Traditional: Cotton / Want Les Essentiels Tote

 And you thought that the “cotton” anniversary was going to be something silly like a shirt — or a Q-Tip.
 Get this classic, everyday tote that has 4 deep interior pull-out pockets (more rooms to lose things) and leather snap closures for shoes, hats, groceries, and one loved-to-death stuffed koala.

 Modern: China / Ben Medansky Pour Over Dripper